Are you struggling to be recognized as a business?

 It’s the niche that fits your business and will become your target audience.

-Businesses will not ever get success unless they provide a solution for a problem that a targeted group of people faces in their lives.
+Businesses will not ever be successful unless they provide a solution for a problem that a targeted group of people faces in their lives.

 This group of people is called the target audience for that business.
 And this is the right environment for that business to be planted and grow.